-“Science is accelerating faster than ever before, and the Foundation for Food and Agriculture Research is committed to harnessing cutting-edge science for the benefit of the agricultural system,” FFAR Executive Director Sally Rockey said.
+“Science is accelerating faster than ever before and the Foundation for Food & Agriculture Research is committed to harnessing cutting-edge science for the benefit of the agricultural system,” FFAR Executive Director Dr. Sally Rockey said.
 “Crops in silico will integrate some of today’s most advanced plant models, providing new and exciting insights into how a plant functions that will undoubtedly accelerate our ability to improve plants.
 I look forward to the results of this exciting project.”

 Marshall-Colón will collaborate with Stephen P. Long, the Gutgsell Endowed Professor of Crop Sciences and Plant Biology; Matthew Turk, Assistant Professor of Information Sciences, Assistant Research Professor of Astronomy and National Center for Supercomputing Applications (NCSA) Research Scientist;, Christine Kirkpatrick, Executive Director of the National Data Service and Jonathan Lynch, University Distinguished Professor of Plant Science at Penn State University.

-The Foundation for Food and Agriculture Research matches every research dollar granted with non-federal funds.
-Support from the Institute for Sustainability, Energy, and Environment at the University of Illinois at Urbana-Champaign awarded to Long and NCSA funding awarded to Turk will provide matching funds to support the Cis team and double the impact of the FFAR grant.
+The Foundation for Food & Agriculture Research matches every research dollar granted with non-federal funds.
+Support from the Institute for Sustainability, Energy and Environment at the University of Illinois at Urbana-Champaign awarded to Long and NCSA funding awarded to Turk will provide matching funds to support the Cis team and double the impact of the FFAR grant.

 The team will work to integrate above- and below-ground models of plants to create never-before-seen “whole views.”
 Then, they will subject these newly built virtual plants to computer-simulated extreme growing conditions and compare the model’s predicted plant reaction to observed responses from field studies.
 This will help improve the model’s accuracy.